 The VFAT2 was created with the express purpose of operating in a radiation environment.
-In testing, the VFAT was able to withstand 10 Mrad of radiation with no observable effects[2].
-Among other potentially built in features of the VFAT to ward against radiation effects, the VFAT offers two user accessible radiation protection features; the first of these is the Single Event Upset protection and the second is testing of digital gate through the Scan Path.
+In testing, the VFAT was able to withstand 10 Mrad of radiation with no observable effects^[2].
+Among other built in radiation resistance features of the VFAT are two user accessible radiation protection features; the first of these is the Single Event Upset protection and the second is the ability to test digital gates through the Scan Path.
 With these features the VFAT is actually designed to withstand 100MRad of radiation.